seattlerb/imap_processor/README.txt

 provides some basic mechanisms for connecting to an IMAP server, determining capabilities and handling messages.

-IMAPProcessor ships with the imap_keywords executable which can query an IMAP server for keywords set on messages in mailboxes.
+IMAPProcessor ships with the executables imap_keywords which can query an IMAP server for keywords set on messages in mailboxes, imap_idle which can show new messages in a mailbox and imap_archive which will archive old messages to a new mailbox.

 == FEATURES/PROBLEMS: